 A far more successful line of cesium clocks was developed through the efforts of Leonard Cutler and his colleagues at the Hewlett-Packard Company in Santa Clara, California.
 Born in Los Angeles, California, in 1928, Cutler earned a Ph.D. from Stanford University and spent over four decades working for Hewlett-Packard and its successor, Agilent Technologies, where he designed or co-designed numerous frequency standards and clocks.
 During Cutler's tenure, Hewlett-Packard produced a series of cesium clocks that were reliable enough to run continuously for years and small enough to fit into standard equipment racks and were thus introduced into many calibration and metrology laboratories in the 1960s.
 The first of these clocks was the Hewlett-Packard 5060, introduced in 1964, some three years before the redefinition of the SI second (Fig. 9).
 The first cesium standard to feature all solid-state electronics, the length of its Ramsey cavity was just 12.4 cm, and the device weighed less than 30 kg [38, 40].
-By 1966, the 5060 had a specified accuracy of $1 \cdot 10^{-11}$ [21].
-The 5060 was followed by the 5061, manufactured from 1967 until the early 1990s, and then by the 5071, which first appeared in the Hewlett-Packard catalog in 1993.
+By 1966, the 5060 had a specified accuracy of 1×10^{-11} [21].
+The 5060 was followed by the 5061, manufactured from 1967 until the early 1990s, and then by the 5071, which debuted in 1991.
 With an internal microprocessor and an improved cesium beam tube, the 5071 was more stable and accurate than all its predecessors [38].
-By 1999, it had a specified accuracy of about 50 ns/day $(5 \cdot 10^{-13})$, and could easily be adjusted to keep time within a few nanoseconds per day (parts in 1014).
+It has a specified accuracy of about 20 ns/day (2×10^{-13}) , and could easily be adjusted to keep time within a few nanoseconds per day (parts in 1014).
 Later manufactured by Agilent and Symmetricom and now manufactured by Microsemi, the 5071 continues to serve as the primary frequency and time standard at numerous laboratories.